Generic Name: apraclonidine ophthalmic (A pra KLON i deen off THAL mik)

 Do not use apraclonidine ophthalmic if you have used an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
 MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, tranylcypromine, and others.

-heart disease or a history of heart attack or stroke;
+heart disease, a heart attack or stroke;

 peripheral vascular disease such as Raynaud's syndrome or Buerger's disease;